Matthew-Hsu/PiPass/README.md

 PiPass has drivers pre-installed for Ralink, ZyDAS ZD1211/1211B, Atheros AR5007UG, and Realtek chipsets.
 The WiFi chipset that I tested on was the Ralink RT5370.

 # Installation
 PiPass can be installed by downloading a pre-made image for your Raspberry Pi 2 or by downloading the source files here on GitHub and setting it up manually.
-Manual setup will be more work, but it has the advantage of being able to use PiPass on most Linux based operating systems that are not just limited to the Raspberry Pi.
+Manual setup will be more work, but it has the advantage of being able to use PiPass on older Raspberry Pi models and other Linux based operating systems.

 <b>PiPass Premade Image</b>